 The British were able to keep their codebreaking efforts at Bletchley Park secret for decades after the end of World War II.
-David Boyle’s Enigmas consists of three short, complimentary books that combine to give readers a brief but thorough look at the origins and development of Britain’s code-breaking endeavors over the course of the two world wars.
+David Boyle’s Enigmas comprises three short, complimentary books that combine to give readers a brief but thorough look at the origins and development of Britain’s code-breaking endeavors over the course of the two world wars.

 Winston Churchill became First Lord of the Admiralty in 1911, just three years before World War I broke out.
 His dynamic personality helped drive the formation and success of the cryptography unit in the British navy.
 Author Boyle makes it clear in the first book, Before Enigma, that the epic successes of the Bletchley Park codebreakers of WW II would not have happened without the pioneering work done by a WW I unit known as Room 40.
 Unlike other countries’ intelligence services, the British developed a system based on logic and literary comparisons instead of math and computers to crack enemy codes.
 The book explains that a code substituted numbers and letters for phrases.
 A cipher was used to encrypt a coded message by replacing numbers in the code.

 Room 40 recruited an eclectic group of people, including linguists, historians, and puzzle makers based on the “recognition that a wide variety of skills and knowledge was more important than a very specific kind of expertise” (p.35).
 Boyle portrays codebreakers like Dillwyn Knox, a scholar of ancient Greek documents from King’s College.
-The bureaucrats failed to initially appreciate the exceptional work that people like Knox had accomplished in Room 40.
+The bureaucrats did not initially appreciate the exceptional work that people like Knox had accomplished in Room 40.
 Many in the government took their superior codebreaking skills for granted.

 Perhaps the unit’s most notorious work was the cracking of the telegram that Germany’s Foreign Under-Secretary of State, Arthur Zimmermann, sent in 1917 to the Mexican government proposing an alliance with a promise to help Mexico regain territory lost during the 1846-1848 Mexican-American War.
 When London revealed the contents of the telegram to Washington, the public outcry pressured President Wilson to ask for a declaration of war against Germany.